About Us

 QUICK LINKS

-SUMMER OFFICE HOURS: Starting Monday, June 24, summer office hours will be 9:30 a.m. - 2:00 p.m.
-BETWEEN THE MASSES: The adult discussion group usually meets during the hour between the 8:00 a.m. service and the 10:15 a.m. service in the Parish Hall.
+MEMORIAL SERVICE: The funeral for Ross Kellock will be held on Friday, January 31st at 11:00 a.m.
+It will be available to watch on our Facebook Live page; see link to the left on this page.
+BETWEEN THE MASSES: The adult discussion group usually meets during the hour between the 8:00 a.m. and 10:15 a.m. services in Hawks Hall.
+MONTHLY "SPIRE" NEWSLETTER: Printed copies of the January Spire can be found at the back of the church and on the reception table in Hawks Hall, or read the newsletter HERE.
+2025 OFFERING ENVELOPES are at the back of the church for those that requested them.
+THE TUESDAY NIGHT DINNER GROUP will gather at 6:00 p.m. on January 21st at The Only Place In Town, here in Sierra Madre.
+Please RSVP to Ray Smith at [email protected] or Ray's cell at (626) 233-1035.
 All are welcome.
-MONTHLY "SPIRE" NEWSLETTER: Printed copies of the July Spire can be found at the back of the church and on the reception table in Hawks Hall, or read the newsletter HERE.
-THE TUESDAY NIGHT DINNER GROUP will gather at 6:00 pm on Tuesday, July 30 at Lucky Baldwin's Pub in Kersting Court, here in Sierra Madre.
-Please RSVP to Ray Smith at [email protected] or 626-233-1035.
-All are welcome.
-THURSDAY MORNING MASS will be held on August 1 at 8:15 a.m. in the chapel.
-RECTOR'S FORUM will be held on Thursday, August 1 at 9:00 a.m. in the Rector's office.
+THURSDAY MORNING MASS will be held on January 23rd at 8:15 a.m.
+RECTOR'S FORUM will be held on January 23rd at 9:00 a.m. in the Rector's office.
+THE PARISH ANNUAL MEETING WILL BE HELD SUNDAY, FEBRUARY 23rd, AFTER THE ONE SERVICE THAT DAY AT 9:30 A.M.
+This year the reports and financials will be available prior to the meeting either by email or on our website.
+Only a few printed copies will be available; please contact the parish office at least one week before the meeting if you'd like one.
+The canonically required roster of qualified electors will be published.
+2025 ORDO / Episcopal Calendars are in!
+They are located on the reception table in Hawks Hall.
+A $5 donation is requested.
 FRIENDS IN DEED is lower than ever on food.
 Please join in Ascension's monthly collection of specific "Gold Items" including canned tuna and chicken, hearty soups, stew, chili, pasta and pasta sauce, peanut butter, cereal, rice, oil, sugar, flour, fruit juice, and vegetable juice (V8).
 ALTAR FLOWERS, SANCTUARY CANDLES, AND COFFEE HOUR SIGN-UP SHEETS are on the bulletin board outside Hawks Hall.
 Please note that due to increased costs, flowers are now $50 instead of $40.
-WEEKLY PRAYER: O God, the protector of all who trust in you, without whom nothing is strong, nothing is holy: Increase and multiply upon us your mercy; that, with you as our ruler and guide, we may so pass through things temporal, that we lose not the things eternal; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+WEEKLY PRAYER: Almighty God whose son our Savior Jesus Christ is the light of the world: Grant that your people, illumined by your Word and Sacraments, may shine with the radiance of Christ's glory, that he may be known, worshipped, and obeyed to the ends of the earth; through Jesus Christ our Lord, who with you and the Holy Spirit lives and reigns, one God, now and for ever.
 Amen. |

 The Episcopal Church of the Ascension